 The gold standard of excellence in PR education

-The University of Waikato’s Management Communication Department has cemented its leading position as the only department in Australasia certified by the Public Relations Society of America (PRSA) - a global organisation that sets the gold standard for excellence in public relations education.
+Waikato Management School's Public Relations programme is the only one in New Zealand that is certified by the Public Relations Society of America (PRSA) - a global organisation that sets the gold standard for excellence in public relations education.

-“We’re very proud of this result,” says Management Communication Department Chairperson Professor Juliet Roper.
+“We’re very proud of this result,” says Professor Juliet Roper.
 “We are recognised as the only management school in the southern hemisphere to carry both PRSA certification and Triple Crown Accreditation.”

-The review team quoted employers of Waikato communications graduates, praising them as “excellent…first class… high quality”.
-Students cited the programme’s strength in developing writing skills and praised the enthusiasm of their instructors.
+The review team quotes employers who praised Waikato's PR graduates as being “excellent…first class… high quality”.
+Students cited the programme’s strength in developing writing skills and the enthusiasm of their instructors.

 “Our teaching is well informed by current research but is also very practice-oriented and students have to organise campaigns and events for real clients," says senior lecturer Dr Margalit Toledano.